MicrosoftDocs/msteams-docs/msteams-platform/tabs/tabs-link-unfurling.md

 > [!NOTE]
 >
-> * All deep links must be encoded before pasting the URL.
+> * All deep links must be encoded before you paste the URL.
 Unencoded URLs aren't supported.
 > * When you invoke Stageview from a certain context, ensure that your app works in that context.
 > * When adding a threadId, ensure your app works in the context of the threadId that's passed.
 If the context fails, the experience falls back to the personal context.